DHTMLX/docs-diagram/docs/api/diagram_editor/shapebar/config/sections_property.md

 });
 ~~~

-TODO (update the links to the snippets)
+TODO (check the links to the snippets)

 **Related article**:  [Shapebar](../../../../../guides/diagram_editor/shapebar/#custom-sections)